-Saturday, November 2, 11am - 2pm
+Saturday, November 1, 11am - 3pm

 Free Admission, Bike Valet & Parking

-Join us for the traditional Mexican holiday, Dia de los Muertos (Day of the Dead), where family and friends gather to honor and celebrate loved ones that have passed.
+Join us for a traditional Mexican celebration, Dia de los Muertos (Day of the Dead), where family and friends gather to honor and celebrate loved ones that have passed.
 The event focuses on the traditions that make up this celebration of life and death.
 There are a vareity of ways participants can discover the philosophy and history of the day inlcuding an opening procession led by Ketzaliztli dancers, a workshop to create offerings of marigold coronitas (crowns) and papel picado (perforated paper) for loved ones who have passed, self -guided tours of the cemetery that explore the history of local famous people, a documentary on how a small town in Mexico prepares for the holiday, a traditional Nahuatl ceremonial blessing and musicians performing throughout the cemetery to honor those who have passed.
 Woodlawn Cemetery is situated on 26 acres and has views of the Santa Monica mountains and ocean.